 We consider our trademarks to be valuable assets to our business.
 As such, we endeavor to register our major trademarks in every country where we believe the protection of these trademarks is important for our business.
-Our major trademarks include Asylum, Atlantic, Elektra, Sire, Spinnin', Reprise, Parlophone, Rhino, WEA and Warner/Chappell.
+Our major trademarks include Asylum, Atlantic, Elektra, EMP, Parlophone, Reprise, Rhino, Sire, Spinnin', Warner/Chappell and WEA.
 We also use certain trademarks pursuant to royalty-free license agreements.
 Of these, the duration of the license relating to the WARNER and WARNER MUSIC marks and "W" logo is perpetual.
 The duration of the license relating to the WARNER BROS.
-RECORDS mark and WB & Shield designs is fifteen years from February 29, 2004.
+RECORDS mark and WB & Shield designs is fifteen years and three months from February 29, 2004.
 Each of the licenses may be terminated under certain limited circumstances, which may include material breaches of the agreement, certain events of insolvency, and certain change of control events if we were to become controlled by a major filmed entertainment company.
 We actively monitor and protect against activities that might infringe, dilute, or otherwise harm our trademarks.